Goifd/game_of_life/README.md

 User Instructions
 -----------------------------

-the application comes with two main executable files:
+The application comes with two main executable files found in /PHAS0100Assignment1/build/bin after building.
+THe two files are:
 - golSimulator
 - golStillSearch